lib-static/howto/howtos/setupgithubrepo.md

 This guide will show you how to create a repository in your online GitHub account.

-Think of each repository as a folder of files for one project that will be tracked together.
+Each repository is like a folder of files for one project that will be tracked together.
 For example, a CollectionBuilder project will be one repository.

 ### Step 1: Sign in to your [GitHub](https://github.com/){:target="_blank"} account